bfosso/SDATA_bio_Desc/README.md

 A more extensive description about MetaShot results is available [here](https://github.com/bfosso/MetaShot#result-files-interpretation).
 #### Unassigned PE reads extraction
-Following, the unassigned reads were extracted by using the `PE_extraction.py` script:
+Following, the unassigned reads are extracted by using the `PE_extraction.py` script:
 ```
 PE_extraction.py -u
 ```